Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Contributing/donating.md

 ---

 # Donating
-Are you enjoying the ctrlpanel?
+Are you enjoying Ctrlpanel?
 Feeling generous?
 Well, help me and contributors purchase pizza to continue working on Ctrlpanel without empty stomachs!

 Your donations go a long way in helping us develop Ctrlpanel, but please don't feel obligated to.<br/>
 I will try to mention any donation above €1- in our Discord server.